Post-Processing Hierarchical Community Structures: Quality Improvements and Multi-scale View: Improving the partition into communities

-\begin{theorem} Given an additive quality function $Q$ and a dendrogram, it is possible to find the partition $\mathcal{P} \in \Pi$ that maximizes $Q$ in $\mathcal{O}(n)$ plus $\mathcal{O}(n)$ evaluations of the function $q$. \end{theorem} \begin{proof} Lemma~\ref{lemma1} guarantees that the recursive function FindBestPartition finds the partition maximizing $Q$ over $\Pi$ when called on the largest set of vertices $V$.
-The function is called only once on each node of the dendrogram, thus the total number of calls (and thus the total number of evaluations of the elementary quality function $q$) is $|S| \leq 2n$. \end{proof} \begin{function} \SetKwFunction{FindBestPartition}{FindBestPartition} {FindBestPartition($\mathcal{C}$)}
+\begin{theorem} Given an additive quality function $Q$ and a dendrogram, it is possible to find the partition $\mathcal{P} \in \Pi$ that maximizes $Q$ with $\mathcal{O}(n)$ evaluations of function $q$.
+This is achieved by function \verb#FindBestPartition#. \end{theorem} \begin{proof} Lemma~\ref{lemma1} guarantees that the recursive function FindBestPartition finds the partition maximizing $Q$ over $\Pi$ when called on the largest set of vertices $V$.
+The function is called only once on each node of the dendrogram, thus the total number of calls (and thus the total number of evaluations of the elementary quality function $q$) is $|S| \leq 2n$. \end{proof}